To Wave or Not To Wave: Wave Soldering Advantages and Disadvantages

-- Surface Mount Devices (SMDs) are placed on the board if included.
+- PCB surface Mount Devices (SMDs) are placed on the board if included.

 - To secure SMDs, solder reflow is performed where the solder is heated to form connections.

-- Connections are inspected and, if necessary, rework, and manual securing are done.
+- Connections are inspected and, if necessary, reworked, and manual securing are done.

 - Through-hole components are mounted if included.